svinson1121/pyhss-gui/README.md

 [![Build and publish](https://github.com/zarya/pyhss-gui/actions/workflows/build-docker-actions.yaml/badge.svg)](https://github.com/zarya/pyhss-gui/actions/workflows/build-docker-actions.yaml)

 # Docker
-`docker run -p 8999:80 ghcr.io/zarya/pyhss-gui:master`
+`docker run -p 8999:80 ghcr.io/zarya/pyhss-gui:master`   < not the version in this repo

 After the container is started you can access the webinterface on port 8999 (http://localhost:8999)